 More turmoil in Europe originated after the repercussions of the French Revolution and the Napoleonic Wars.
 From 1792 to 1815 Austria and France had a rivalry which resulted in a series of wars.
 In 1804 Napoleon of France dissolved the Holy Roman Empire, and Francis II of Austria renounced the Roman imperial crown in 1806.
 The Habsburgs show the clear threat to their rule from the French revolution in 1789.
 The rise of Napoleon′s empire in France took many lands from the Austrian possession.
 The Congress of Vienna (1814-15) that followed Napoleon′s defeat was an opportunity for the Austrian Chancellor Metternich to redraw the political map and reconsolidate the Austrian power.

-Metternich profited from Napoleon's defeat to rise into a prominent political leader in Austria.
+Metternich profited from Napoleon′s defeat to rise into a prominent political leader in Austria.
 He viewed all liberal ideas introduced with the French revolution as a threat to the monarchy system, so he pushed for a more repressive regime over Europe.
 The growing urbanization and industrialization led to the formation of a new urban middle class.
-It is the time of the Art Nouveau with important social life, and cultivation of the arts.
+It is the time of the Art Nouveau with meaningful social life, and cultivation of the arts.

 With the army loyal to the Emperor, Ferdinand for his nephew Emperor Franz Joseph I. The new emperor restored absolute rule in Austria, and the old order returned for another 68 years, one of the longest periods of the ruling.
-Emperor Franz Joseph I together with his wife Elisabeth, know as 'Sisi,' they rose Vienna to one of the most important capitals.
+Emperor Franz Joseph I together with his wife Elisabeth, known as 'Sisi,' they rose Vienna to one of the most important capitals.

 But other nationals in the empire as the Italians, the Hungarians and the Czechs became increasingly dissatisfied with Austrian rule.
 During the Italian wars, the Austro-Hungarian Dual Monarchy suffered numerous defeats.
 The world was changing, and the old regime needed to adapt them to survive.
 France beat Austria in 1859, and the same did Prussia in 1866.
 After the war in 1867, Vienna became the capital of the Austro-Hungarian Dual Monarchy for an easier ruling.
 The Dual Monarchy broke the empire into two parts, Austria and Hungary but with the same Emperor.